zbfromztl/VATSIM-Strip-Printer/README.md

  * Times - Prints the current taxi times & associated callsigns.
  * Purge - Clears queue count for delay reporting
  * DROP (Callsign) - Removes cid from queue counter.
  * Align - Prints blank strip with singular line.
-Align line with mouth of printer.
+Align line with mouth of printer to achieve serenity.
+ * FRC (ACID) or SR (ACID) - Prints strip with all flight plan info.
+ * GI (message) - Prints a strip of inputted text.

-ARMT commands (ATL only)
+# ARMT commands (ATL only)
  * countproposals - Counts all the aircraft on the ground and organizes it based on filed departure gate.
  * ALL north/center/south - Amends the departure split.
  * {departure} OR {gate} north/center/south - Amends the departure split (to determine queue count).